Quarmuz/IntroToIM/midterm/README.md

+EDIT: the documented code was uploaded.
+The README file will be updates soon

 Sorry for being late with deliverables.
 The code works (for me), but is an encyclopedic example of inconsistency, unintuitional variable naming, bad OOP patterns and mixing several styles.
 Also - it lacks documentation.